 When entering the room, one sees, immediately, a cozy corner next to the window – a bright color accent that stands out against a fairly minimal, monochrome background.
 This zone can be used both for work and leisure.
 Depending on their preferences, guests can choose a seat to their liking: a sofa or an armchair.
 A mobile table allows the configuration of a comfortable working space.
 The shelving unit with multi-level lighting adds points to functional minimalism.
 For extra comfort, a designer working chair can also be used as a hammock to enjoy a pleasant view of the city.
 Thoughtfully divided zones for work and sleep are united by a circular element on the wall, reflecting the cultural value of Japan.

 The general design concept continues naturally to the bathroom area using same materials: wood, micro-topping on walls, LVC on the floor.
 The laconic sink falls into a spacious countertop of artificial stone, basic round elements here are found in mirrors.

 S+S proposed an open multi-functional storage system – a multifunctional cube – that includes an outerwear unit, hooks for accessories, an open railing, baggage storage, minibar & safe unit and a laundry drawer.
 The cube also neatly conceals the bathroom, lighting and ventilation systems, which serves guests’ visual pleasure and enhances their comfort being in limited space.

 The concept of 9 round fundamental design elements allows the possibility of linking the interior mood to any geographical location of the hotel.
 The headboard may change shapes and materials; the round element behind the headboard retains its shape, yet changes patterns, giving hints of cultural and geographical specifics.
-Color and material variations are also possible for the armchair and the cozy corner.
+Colour and material variations are also possible for the armchair and the cosy corner.